ptribble/jangle/README.md

 The software in this package is distributed under the GNU General Public License with the "Library Exception" described below.
-A copy of GNU General Public License (GPL) is included in this distribution, in the file LICENSE-GPL.txt.
+A copy of GNU General Public License (GPL) is included in this distribution, in the file LICENSES/LICENSE-GPL.txt.
 All the files distributed under GPL also include the following special exception:

     As a special exception, the copyright holders of this library give you permission to link this library with independent modules